-And since you’re probably alternating between feeling too hot and too cold, sleep with layers of blankets, which allow for more temperature control than a single heavy comforter.
+And since you’re probably alternating between feeling too hot and too cold, sleep on a comfortable mattress with layers of blankets, which allow for more temperature control than a single heavy comforter.
 Finally, set your bedroom’s thermostat to around 65˚.
 Though it might seem chilly, research suggests that cooler air helps you sleep better.

 Keep Your Head Elevated

 Even if you ease your nasal congestion before hitting the sack, it’ll likely return in a few hours’ time.
 To make that less likely, keep your head elevated while you snooze, which can help keep your nasal passages open.
 If two or three stacked pillows bother your neck, a wedge-style pillow may be more comfortable.

 After actually managing to fall asleep, the last thing you want is to have to get out of bed in the middle of the night and start rummaging around for stuff to ease your symptoms.

 Instead, keep a little feel-good kit on your nightstand.
 A big glass of water can ease coughing spasms, while a few drops of honey can help re-coat your throat (keep it in a small bowl with a spoon).
 Tissues can help with runny or stuffy noses.

 Finally, have a book or magazine handy.
 If you wake up and are having trouble falling back asleep, a few minutes of light reading can help you start to feel drowsy again.

 Practicing good sleep hygiene and knowing a few tricks for easing the unpleasant symptoms of colds and flus helps make sleep easier, which in turn helps you get back to normal sooner.

 What helps you get better sleep when you’re sick?
 Any DIY remedies for getting more restful sleep when you’re under the weather?